loudasnick/GALFRB/README.md

 - `plot_M_L`: flag to plot the mass-to-light distribution and other related quantities
 - `store_output`: flag to store all samples into an h5 data file

+### Access stored output data

+To access and manipulate the output files, you can refer to the jupyter-notebook `examples/data_postprocessing.ipynb`.
+This notebook provides a tutorial on how to work with the stored output data.
+It includes instructions on accessing the files and performing various calculations with the data.
+Make sure to follow the steps outlined in the notebook to effectively utilize the stored data.

 ## Contributing